bluecurrent/HomeAssistantAPI/docs/source/notes.md

 ## Error handling

 If something goes wrong server side an `ERROR` object is sent and an `WebsocketException` is raised in the api package.
 Setting and Action request can also have an error in their `RECEIVED_` or `STATUS_` messages, but this is sent to HA and logged.

+## API and AUTH token

+To use this the api package the user first validates his api token with `VALIDATE_API_TOKEN` (token can be generated in driver portal -> developer mode -> home assistant api token).
+If the token is used, the auth token is returned and stored in `auth_token` in `websocket.py` all other requests add this token for authentication.